alexjlockwood/godesignpatterns/_posts/2014-05-05-nil-channels-always-block.md

 layout: post
 title: 'Nil Channels Always Block'
 ---
-Another useful idiom in Go makes use of the fact that receiving and sending on `nil` channels will always block:
+In this post, we will discuss a useful idiom in Go that makes use of the fact that receiving and sending on `nil` channels will always <i>block</i>:

 ```go
 // Create an uninitialized (nil) channel.